alexmarqs/zod-config/README.md

 ### Lenient key matching

-If the source of your adapters uses a different casing or formatting compared to the schema you are using, you can enable the `lenientMatching` option.
+If the source of your adapters uses a different casing or formatting compared to the schema you are using, you can enable the key matching `lenient` option.
 This is useful when working with environment variables that typically use UPPER_SNAKE_CASE or when integrating with different systems that use varying naming conventions.
 By default, the key matching is `strict`, meaning that the keys must match exactly.

 ```ts
 import { z } from 'zod';